Originally published Nov 25, 2020

 Canada Emergency Rent Subsidy (CERS) provides a subsidy on eligible expenses on a sliding scale up to a maximum of 65% for businesses, eligible charities and non-profits that experience a revenue drop.
-Applications now open!
+TO BE EXTENDED UNTIL SEPT.
+25, 2021

-Business Credit Availability Program (BCAP) allows the Business Development Bank of Canada and Export Development Canada to provide credit to small and medium-sized businesses.
+Business Credit Availability Program (BCAP) allows the Business Development Bank of Canada and Export Development Canada to provide provide more than $65 billion of additional support to small and medium-sized businesses.

-Canada Emergency Business Account (CEBA) provides interest-free loans of up to $40K to small businesses and not-for-profits to help cover operating costs.
-COMING SOON – support to be expanded to $60K for all previous and new applicants.
+Canada Emergency Business Account (CEBA) provides interest-free loans of up to $60K to eligible small businesses and not-for-profits to help cover operating costs.

 Large Employer Emergency Financing Facility (LEEFF) provides bridge financing to Canada’s largest employers.